 - Florida, Nevada, Ohio, Texas, and Wyoming adopted statewide prohibition.34

 - The 18th Amendment to the U.S. Constitution was ratified on January 16, 1919.
 It went into effect one year later.
 The Amendment banned the manufacture, sale, and transportation of alcoholic beverages in the U.S. and its possessions.
-Contrary to common belief, it did not prohibit the purchase or consumption of alcohol.35
+Contrary to common belief, it did not prohibit buying or drinking alcohol.35

 - Congress passed the National Prohibition Act of 1919 (Volstead Act).
-It was enabling legislation for the implementation of the Eighteenth Amendment.
-Congressman Andrew J. Volstead chaired the Senate Judiciary Committee and sponsored the legislation.36
+It was enabling legislation for the Eighteenth Amendment.
+That is, it had to define alcohol beverage, set fines, etc. Congressman Andrew J. Volstead chaired the Senate Judiciary Committee and sponsored the legislation.36

 - Speakeasies served both sexes, unlike the saloons they replaced.37

 In Los Angeles, a jury in a bootlegging case was itself put on trial after it drank the evidence.
 The jurors argued in their defense that they had simply been sampling the evidence to determine if contained alcohol.
-However, because they consumed the evidence, the defendant charged with bootlegging had to be acquitted.39
+But because they drank the evidence, the defendant charged with bootlegging had to be freed.39

 California’s grape growers increased their acreage about 700 percent during the first five years of National Prohibition.
-Production increased dramatically to meet a booming demand for home-made wine.40
+Production increased greatly to meet a booming demand for home-made wine.40

 - National Prohibition in the U.S.went into effect January 16, 1920 and lasted until December 5, 1933.